Agoric/agoric-sdk/packages/SwingSet/docs/networking.md

 == Connecting to a Remote Port ==

 To establish a connection, you must start with a local `Port` object, and you must know the name of the remote endpoint.
-The remote endpoint will have a name like `/ibc/$CONNECTIONNAME/ordered/$PORTNAME` (where `ibc` and `ordered` are literal strings, spelled just like that, but `$CONNECTIONNAME` and `$PORTNAME` are placeholders for arbitrary values that will vary from one endpoint to another).
+The remote endpoint will have a name like `/ibc/$LINKNAME/port/$PORTNAME` (where `ibc` and `portID` are literal strings, spelled just like that, but `$LINKNAME` and `$PORTNAME` are placeholders for arbitrary values that will vary from one endpoint to another).

 You must also prepare a `ConnectionHandler` object to manage the connection you're about to create.
 This has a number of methods which will be called when the things happen to the connection, including packets arriving.
 This is described below.